What is copyediting?

 - Check that the content looks right and is logically arranged.

 Please note: the above list is not exhaustive.

 What is proofediting?

 Proofediting is a combination of copyediting and proofreading carried out at the same time.
-It is a compromise between undertaking each stage separately, but for many clients this is perfectly acceptable (e.g. non-native English speaking students).
+It is a compromise between undertaking each stage separately, but for many clients this is perfectly acceptable (e.g. students using English as a second language).

 Who is your service for?

 In short, anyone with written material: publishers, businesses, academia, independent authors, charities, the public sector, etc.

 Written material could include printed publications, corporate reports, research papers, features and articles, sales and marketing brochures, newsletters, journals, and web content, for example.